Do you have a “fixed mindset” or a “growth mindset”?

 Benefits Of A Growth Mindset

-Most importantly, the growth mindset gives people a sense of free will, a sense that their decisions are meaningful, and that they have control over their lives.
+Most importantly, this mindset gives people a sense of free will, a feeling that their decisions are meaningful and that they do have control over their lives.

 How To Develop A Growth Mindset

-Dweck points out that many people read books about the secrets of successful people, but don’t understand how to adopt and apply those lessons to their own lives, because a fixed mindset makes you believe that successful people are “naturally” successful.
+Dweck, points out that many people read books about the secrets of successful people but don’t understand how to adapt and apply those lessons to their own lives.
+Because a fixed mindset believes that spending extra time is a waste, as successful people are just “naturally” successful.

-The brain is remarkably capable of change, at any age.
+The brain is remarkably capable of change at any age.
 Research has shown that people are capable of learning and doing amazing things with their minds, despite disadvantages and setbacks.
-Your brain is just as flexible and capable of change.
+Your brain is just as flexible and capable of change with some deliberate practice.

 Admit that nobody is perfect and accept yourself for who you are.
 If you lack natural talents or abilities, acknowledging them is the first step toward working on your weaknesses.